nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **CCA Manager** helps you to organize three main types of information: [Members], [Training] and [Attendance].
 With **CCA Manager**, you can organize your data with the help of useful commands such as `add`, `delete`, `edit`, `list` and `find` function

 ### Quick Reference: | [Member Commands](#member-commands) | [Training Commands](#trianing-commands) | [Attendance Commands](#attendance-commands)

+## Warning Labels
+:warning: *denotes important formatting points you should pay attention to.
+Failing to follow them will cause your command to be unsuccessful.*

 ## Member Commands